FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 >***Note:***
 >Not all transport services are supported with every available IoT server connectivity.

-To enable one or multiple transport services the corresponding device class filter has to be enabled in the [iot transport profile](#iot-transport-profile) configuration.
+To enable one or multiple transport services the corresponding supported device class filter has to be enabled in the [iot transport profile](#iot-transport-profile) configuration.

 The table below shows a summary of the available transport services: